AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/groups-overview/groups.md

 # Groups overview

-A `Workfront administrator` can create groups of users that coincide with your departmental structure.
+A Workfront administrator can create groups of users that coincide with your departmental structure.
 Groups are similar to but distinct from teams and companies.

-The `Workfront administrator` grants groups the access to the `Workfront` areas where they need to work and communicate.
-Each group can then keep their `Workfront` information such as users, templates, and custom forms, and projects separate from those of other departments.
+The Workfront administrator grants groups the access to the Workfront areas where they need to work and communicate.
+Each group can then keep their Workfront information such as users, templates, and custom forms, and projects separate from those of other departments.

-At least one `group administrator` is required for every group. `Group administrators` can use the Groups page to manage their groups in one place.
+At least one group administrator is required for every group.
+Group administrators can use the Groups page to manage their groups in one place.
 For more information, see [Group administrators](../../../administration-and-setup/manage-groups/group-roles/group-administrators.md).

 You can create up to 14 levels of subgroups under one group.
 For more information, see [Subgroups overview](../../../administration-and-setup/manage-groups/groups-overview/subgroups.md) and [Create a subgroup](../../../administration-and-setup/manage-groups/create-and-manage-subgroups/create-a-subgroup.md).

 ## Using groups to organize users

-As a `Workfront administrator` or `group administrator`, you can associate users to groups and subgroups.
+As a Workfront administrator or group administrator, you can associate users to groups and subgroups.
 If you make a group public, users with a Planner license can associate users with it.
-For more information about `group administrators` and public groups, see [Create a group](../../../administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md).
+For more information about group administrators and public groups, see [Create a group](../../../administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md).

 When you create a user, we recommend that you add that user to the appropriate Home Group and other groups that the user should work in.
 A user can have only one Home Group, but can be in multiple other groups.